faantam/pulse-docker/README.md

 # Pulse Docker: Docker automation for PulseChain nodes.

 Forked from Eth Docker, a simple yet configurable way to run [Ethereum](https://ethereum.org/en/upgrades/) nodes.
 Pulse Docker currently supports Go-Pulse and Prysm for its execution and consensus clients, respectively.
-You can run a validator, manage keys, and run Grafana all from Pulse Docker!
+You can run a validator node, manage keys, and run Grafana all from Pulse Docker!

 ####  Your donations are greatly appreciated and make a difference.
 Thank you for your support!